libis/workflow/README.md

 ##### Input variable definition

+The input variables define parameters for the workflow.
+When a workflow is run, it can give values for any of these input variable and the workflow run will use the new values instead of the defaults.

-The key of the input Hash is the unique id of the variable.
-The value is a Hash with:
+The key of the input Hash is the unique name of the variable.
+The value is another Hash with the parameter definition.
-* name: String with the name of the input variable This value is used for display only
-* description: String with descriptive text explaining the use/meaning of the variable
-* type: String with the type of the variable
-  Currently only 'String', 'Time' and 'Boolean' are supported.
-If the value is not present, 'String' is asumed.
-* default: String with the default value
-  If the default value contains the string %s, it will be replaced with the current time in the format yymmddHHMMSS when the workflow is started.
-For boolean values, 'true', 'yes', 't', 'y' and 1 are all interpreted as boolean true.

-All of these Hash keys are optional.
-Each input variable key and value will be added to the root work item's option Hash.

-#### Options

-The option Hash contains special run-time configuration parameters for the workflow:
-* action: String with the action that should be taken.
-Currently only 'start' is supported.
-In the future support for 'restart' and 'continue' will be added.
-* interactive: Boolean that indicates if the user should be queried to input values for variables that have no value set.
-  This will pause the workflow run and is therefore not compatible with scheduling the workflow.
-For unattended runs the options should be set to false, causing the run to throw an exception if an input variable is missing a value.

-Remaining values are considered to be (default) values for the input variables.
+See ::Libis::Tools::Parameter for the content of this Hash.

+An additional property of the parameters is the 'propagate_to' property.
+It defines how the workflow run should push the values set for the input parameters to the parameters on the tasks.
+These task parameters can be addressed by a '<Task class or Task name>[#<parameter name>]' string.
+If necessary the task class or name may be specified as a full path with '/' separators.
+The parameter name part is optional and considered to be the same as the input parameter name if absent.

 #### Run-time configuration